-The reduction of R&D expense of \$124 for the three months ended June 30, 2014 compared to the same period in 2013 reflects the focus of development activities on products offered for sale, as opposed to those that may be offered in the future.
-The launch of the Genetic Variant Annotation Service in August significantly lowered the amount of effort being devoted to future products.
+The increase of R&D expense of \$1 and the decrease of \$123 for the three and six month periods ended September 30, 2014, respectively, compared to the same periods in 2013 reflects the focus of development activities on products offered for sale, as opposed to those that may be offered in the future.
+The launch of the Genetic Variant Annotation Service in August 2013 significantly lowered the amount of effort being devoted to future products.
 Extensions or improvements to the Therapy Finders, CancerRx mobile app and the GVA, along with fee-for-service development activities are all assigned as Engineering expenses rather than R&D.